 "Fishing together with Capt Preston we hit the Bull Redfish and Sheepshead for an early morning start.
 Then more Bull Redfish and slot Redfish for a grand finish." - Captain Chad Rudolph

 "This craziness has taken over so we're on hold waiting.
 Looking to see if our reserved guests do come out.
 Their decision in this environment.
 As of now, we're open for all guests." - Ron Hellyer

 "Blackfin Tuna, Spanish Mackerel, Grouper fishing and the Cobia migration are just starting to get good!
 We will be closed for a week or so to let the virus do its thing." - Captain Tyler Allen

 "Well they just closed all the boat ramps marinas and beaches.
 So no fishing this weekend." - Captain Rudy Neumann

 "We are all on the stay at home plan right now but I was able to get out Wednesday and we caught a few Blackfin Tuna and a dozen Mangrove Snapper on the bottom" - Captain Scott Gaul

-Thanks for reading the first version of our Big Ol Mess Fishing Report and be sure to comment with questions and feedback!
+Thanks for reading the first version of our Big Ol Mess Fishing Report and be sure to send us questions and feedback!